tgourley/StartupConnectionApp/Design/UseCases.md

   * BR2

 * **UC8** Send direct messages.
   * This is a very important feature because it will allow users to privately communicate with one another.
 It's necessary because of the communication component.
-They will be able to discuss options for any projects or pitches they're considering, have completed, or are currently a part of.
+They will be able to discuss options for any pitches or pitches they're considering, have completed, or are currently a part of.
   * In order to send a direct message a user will navigate to the Direct Messages button on the site.
 They will only be able to do this if they are signed into their account.
 Then, they will click the Direct Message button and be taken to the Direct Message page where a list of previous messages are stored.
 They can choose to send a new message or reply using a message thread already listed.
   * Actors: User
   * BR3
 * **UC9** Create pitch pages.
-  * Creating pitch pages is an important part of the software because it is how the founders will advertise to potential investors or developers for their project.
-The pitch page hosts the information that will attract these users to the project.
-It's also the place that describes what the project is intended to be.
+  * Creating pitch pages is an important part of the software because it is how the founders will advertise to potential investors or developers for their pitch.
+The pitch page hosts the information that will attract these users to the pitch.
+It's also the place that describes what the pitch is intended to be.
   * To create a pitch page a founder will navigate to the button on the home page that says "Create Pitch".
 This will redirect them to the pitch creation page.
 Here, they'll have to enter the name of their pitch, details, and keywords for others to be able to find it.
   * Actors: Founder
   * BR3